-Any in-kind bridge replacement conducted as part of the No Action Alternative would have short-term temporary adverse impacts on soundscapes during construction.
+Any in-kind bridge replacement conducted as part of the No Action Alternative would have shortterm temporary adverse impacts on soundscapes during construction.
 There would be no other noise impacts associated with this alternative.

-All creek restoration alternatives include revegetation of any impacted creek banks or areas of forest floor and the installation of grade control in a tributary near Bridge 3.
-Both activities would be performed by hand and would generate negligible amounts of noise.
+All creek restoration alternatives include revegetation of any impacted creek banks or areas of forest floor, installation of grade control in a tributary just upstream of Cathedral Grove, and installation of beaver dam analogs.
+These activities would be performed by hand and would generate negligible amounts ofnoise.